dustlang/rust/README.md

 ## Getting Help

-The Rust community congregates in a few places:
+The Dust community congregates in a few places:

 * [Stack Overflow] - Direct questions about using the language.
 * [users.rust-lang.org] - General discussion and broader questions.